syed-imam/walmart-product-manager/README.md

 3. npm start
 4. Open browser with url: http://localhost:3000
 ### How to Use it
-There are 2 tabs in the index page,
+There are 2 tabs in the index page <br>
-Tabs 1 (Products Table) loads and displays the products table
+Tab 1 (Products Table) loads and displays the products table
 ![Alt text](https://s3.amazonaws.com/adil-static-test/page1.png "Products Table");

-Tabs 2 (Brand Statistics) renders the brand statistics
+Tab 2 (Brand Statistics) renders the brand statistics <br>
-Note: Initial render of this page will pass in generate percentages with default params(query="cereal", startTime=00:00:00, limitTime=23:59:59, all search results)
+Note: Initial render of this page will generate percentages with default params(query="cereal", startTime=00:00:00, limitTime=23:59:59, all search results)
 ![Alt text](https://s3.amazonaws.com/adil-static-test/page2.png "Products Table");

 ## Authors